rchellasamy/ECSE4320_Advanced_Computer_Systems_Projects/README.md

 # Advanced Computer Systems Projects (Fall 2025)

+Update: In addition to the original three projects (Projects 1–3), this repository now also includes Projects A1, A3, and A4

 This repository contains my work for three major projects in ECSE 4320/6320: Advanced Computer Systems.
 Each project explores a different aspect of system performance profiling and analysis.
 Altogether, I spent around **60 hours** across the three projects.
 The time was mostly divided between learning the tools (`fio`, Intel MLC, custom profiling scripts), running experiments, cleaning and parsing results, and writing up the explanations.

 ---